Zingoer/node-dev-docker-base/README.md

 1. Clone the project on local computer.
 2. Under Repository root, copy helper.sh and dev folder to your project(i.e my-project) by using `mkdir -p my-project && cp -r node-dev-docker-base/helper.sh node-dev-docker-base/dev my-project/`
-3. Go to your project and change the helper.sh variable REPO_NAME to the name of your project
+3. cd into your project and change the helper.sh variable REPO_NAME to the name of your app
 4. Start the helper.sh with
     `./helper.sh`
 5. Select option 1 to build the Docker image